compose-spec/compose-spec/03-compose-file.md

 [configs](08-configs.md) and
 [secrets](09-secrets.md).
 The default path for a Compose file is `compose.yaml` (preferred) or `compose.yml` in working directory.
-Compose implementations SHOULD also support `docker-compose.yaml` and `docker-compose.yml` for backward compatibility.
+Compose also supports `docker-compose.yaml` and `docker-compose.yml` for backward compatibility.
-If both files exist, Compose implementations MUST prefer canonical `compose.yaml` one.
+If both files exist, Compose prefers the canonical `compose.yaml` one.

 Multiple Compose files can be combined together to define the application model.
 The combination of YAML files MUST be implemented by appending/overriding YAML elements based on Compose file order set by the user.
 Simple